 Privacy at the Margins by Scott Skinner-Thompson (2020) Cambridge University Press, Cambridge, 220pp., £25 (paperback) ISBN: 9781316632635

 We all know that 2020 was in many ways a terrifying year.
 Not only did we have to live through a pandemic, we also remember the violent ways that Black Lives Matter protesters were quelled.
 Those working in privacy law or ethics will probably remember 2020 as the year that a new infrastructure was developed: the contact tracing apps.
 Others, engaged in civil rights, will remember the surveillance of Black Lives Matter members in the US.
 Two recent books, published within a month of each other in September and October 2020, engage with both types of surveillance.
-Carissa Véliz uncovers in Privacy is Power how our data is used by high technology companies and governments, and treats in more detail why we should be wary of contact tracing apps.
-On the other hand, Scott Skinner-Thompson examines how the privacy of marginalized communities (such as black, gay, trans, and religious communities) is often violated and proposes a new way of understanding privacy.
+Carissa Véliz uncovers in Privacy is Power how our data are used by high-technology companies and governments, and treats in more detail why we should be wary of contact tracing apps.
+On the other hand, Scott Skinner-Thompson examines how the privacy of marginalized communities (such as black, gay, trans and religious communities) is often violated and proposes a new way of understanding privacy.

 Privacy is Power